discordjs/guide/guide/sapphire/first-command.md

 <!-- eslint-enable constructor-super -->

-As you can see, the `run` method is simply the code you want the bot to run when somebody uses the command.
-This code can be anything you can do in core discord.js, as Sapphire Framework is simply an extension.
+Any discord.js code can be executed here, since Sapphire Framework is an extension of it.
+The command can be triggered with `@bot ping` or `@bot pong`.

 <!-- TODO(kyranet): Add a mention for editable commands once I make the plugin for it. -->

-Now fire up the bot as usual and use your command!
-It should automatically be `@bot ping` to use it.

 ## Resulting code